iesnoth/rating-page/interactive-rating-component-main/README-template.md

   Tried to use local Storage, something is stopping it.
 Probably need to add an eventListener.
   Added eventListener, I'm sure it's needed, but I'm not doing it right probably.

+6/3/22
+Simplified the submit button to simply switch pages.
+I still don't understand local Storage.
+It keeps giving me an error message that my functions are not defined.
+Don't know if it's a problem with the code, my computer, or both.

 ### Built with